Mougins Museum of Classical Art: History of the Mougins Museum

-Founder, Christian Levett, a philanthropist in the field, sponsored multiple exhibitions at The British Museum, Royal Academy, National Gallery, Sir John Soane’s Museum and the Ashmolean Museum in Oxford.
+Christian Levett, a philanthropist, sponsored multiple exhibitions at The British Museum, Royal Academy, National Gallery, Sir John Soane's Museum and the Ashmolean Museum in Oxford.
 He has funded archaeological works in the UK, Spain, Italy and Egypt and sponsored academic scholarships at Wolfson College and The Ruskin School of Art in Oxford.
 He has aided curatorial funding at The Ashmolean, The British Museum, and The British School at Rome.

-As well as this, he has funded renovation works at The Charterhouse Museum London, Charterhouse School Surrey, The National Gallery and the chapel Notre Dame de Vie in Mougins, and has sponsored conferences at King’s College London, Senate House UCL and at The Mougins Museum.
-He is a member of the Arms and Armour Committee at The Metropolitan Museum of New York and member of The Board of Visitors at The Ashmolean Museum Oxford and is a past board member of The Hadrian’s Wall Trust.
+As well as this, he has funded renovation works at The Charterhouse Museum London, Charterhouse School Surrey, The National Gallery and the chapel Notre Dame de Vie in Mougins, and has sponsored conferences at King's College London, Senate House UCL and at The Mougins Museum.
+He is a member of the Arms and Armour Committee at The Metropolitan Museum of New York and member of The Board of Visitors at The Ashmolean Museum Oxford.
+He is a past board member of The Hadrian's Wall Trust.
 Levett is also an Honorary Fellow of The Ashmolean Museum, an honorary fellow of Wolfson College Oxford and a member of the Oxford University Chancellors Court of Benefactors.

 On 29 October 2019, Levett consigned for sale at Christie's a marble statue of the Emperor Hadrian from his collection, known as the Cobham Hall Hadrian, to benefit the Museum.

-Collection
+Collection at the Mougins Museum

-The MACM is spread over four floors chronologically from the crypt to the second floor as follows: The Egyptian Gallery, in the crypt, depicts the theme of the afterlife with funerary masks, numerous other ancient artefacts and a sarcophagus, punctuated with works from Chagall, Calder, Rubens and Cocteau.
-The People and Personalities Gallery on the ground floor presents busts and statues of historical figures from ancient Greece and Rome, their influence highlighted by sculptures of Sosno, Arman, Quinn and Hirst.
-The Gods and Goddesses Gallery, on the first floor, displays Greek and Roman bronze and marble statues, heads and busts, pottery, glass and silverware, an extensive collection of coins and an antique jewellery display case.
-Works by neo-classical and modern artists such as Renoir, Rodin, Klein, Warhol, Picasso, Modigliani, Braque and Dalí are also exhibited in the museum.
-The Armoury, on the second floor, displays the largest private collection of Greek and Roman arms and armour in the world.
+The MACM was spread over four floors from the crypt to the second floor as follows: The Egyptian Gallery (the "crypt") used to depict the theme of the afterlife with funerary masks, numerous other ancient artefacts and a sarcophagus, punctuated with works from Chagall, Calder, Rubens and Cocteau.
+The People and Personalities Gallery on the ground floor presented busts and statues of historical figures from ancient Greece and Rome, their influence highlighted by sculptures of Sosno, Arman, Quinn and Hirst.
+The Gods and Goddesses Gallery, on the first floor, displayed Greek and Roman bronzes, marble statues, pottery, glass and silverware, an extensive collection of coins and a display case dedicated to antique jewellery.
+Works by artists such as Renoir, Rodin, Klein, Warhol, Picasso, Modigliani, Braque and Dalí were exhibited alongside.
+The Armoury, on the second floor, was a fantastic focus on the largest private collection of Greek and Roman arms and armour in the world.